Please contact us if you have any questions about these Terms of Service.

 Method of Payment.
 All payments shall be made via (1) credit card, (2) a bank or cashier’s check made payable to Road Warrior Creative, LLC or (3) another payment method mutually agreed upon by the Parties.

 Hourly Fees.
 In the absence of any adjustment to the Service Fees, any work performed beyond the scope of the Statement of Work will incur fees to be invoiced at an hourly rate with a 1 hour minimum, billed in 15 minute increments after the first hour.
-Any such hourly fees shall be invoiced to the Client on a monthly basis.
-Company uses the following rates to calculate fees for hourly work:
+Any such hourly fees shall be invoiced to the Client on a monthly basis at a rate of $150 per hour.

 Taxes.
 The Retainer Fee, and any other charges, do not include any taxes, duties or other governmental charges (collectively “Taxes“), such as, but not limited to sales, use, excise, and value added taxes.
 Client shall pay all Taxes levied or imposed by any governmental authority in connection with the Services, but excluding Taxes which are imposed on Company’s net income.